DKIM, SPF, and DMARC Explained Simply

 v=DMARC1; p=none; rua=mailto:dmarc@yourdomain.com

-After a few weeks of monitoring, move from p=none to p=quarantine to p=reject.
+After a few weeks of monitoring reports, upgrade from p=none → p=quarantine → p=reject.

 Tools for Testing